JonathanPegaz/memoire-ecni2/Florent/Creéativité/Notes sur la créativité.md

 [[Journal of Creative Behavior - 2011 - PARKHURST - Confusion  Lack of Consensus  and the Definition of Creativity as a.pdf#page=3&selection=4,50,7,31|Journal of Creative Behavior - 2011 - PARKHURST - Confusion  Lack of Consensus  and the Definition of Creativity as a, page 3]]

-Les écrivains ont pu se mettre sur un terrain d'entente : chaque
+Les écrivains ont pu se mettre sur un terrain d'entente : "chaque apparition de quelque chose de réellement nouveau est signe de créativité"